andredelft/typora-tailwind-theme/README.md

 }
 ```

-Additionally, the monospace font can be customized through the `--monospace` variable.
+Additionally, the monospace font-family can be customized through the `--monospace` variable.